-Back at the safari camp we break for lunch, before embarking on an afternoon game drive in the world-renowned Serengeti Park.
+Back at the safari camp, we break for lunch, before embarking on an afternoon game drive back in the world-renowned Serengeti Park.
 Your expert guide helps locate and spot wildlife out on the plains and in the hills, so keep your cameras and binoculars ready.

 Rise and shine early this morning for one more game drive in the legendary Serengeti National Park.
 Driving across the wild African savannahs we scan for herds of game and the assortment of predators roaming Serengeti.

 Leaving Serengeti behind we drive up to the rim of the Ngorongoro Crater, famous for its high density of wildlife, including most large African mammals.
 From the rim of the crater, we are treated to spectacular views over the floor of this game-rich natural feature.
 This evening we camp on the outer walls of Ngorongoro Crater - the largest unflooded caldera in the world.

 Our last bit of game viewing on the Northern Safari Circuit of Tanzania - we descend into the wildlife haven of Ngorongoro Crater early in the morning.
 This fertile natural area is home to one of the highest concentrations of wildlife in Africa, with almost every kind of large African mammal represented here.